barotto/libRocketDoc/pages/tutorials/window_template.md

 ### Step 4: Adding a scrollbar

-To tell Rocket a scrollbar is required on the content element, we can change the 'overflow' property from 'hidden' to either 'auto' or 'scroll'. 'scroll' will put a scrollbar around the element all the time, even if it isn't required; 'auto' will only put a scrollbar on an axis with overflow.
+To tell {{page.lib_name}} a scrollbar is required on the content element, we can change the 'overflow' property from 'hidden' to either 'auto' or 'scroll'. 'scroll' will put a scrollbar around the element all the time, even if it isn't required; 'auto' will only put a scrollbar on an axis with overflow.

-Rocket also supports different overflow properties per axis, so you can (for example) set vertical overflow to 'scroll' and horizontal overflow to 'hidden' if you wish.
+{{page.lib_name}} also supports different overflow properties per axis, so you can (for example) set vertical overflow to 'scroll' and horizontal overflow to 'hidden' if you wish.

 Change the 'overflow' property on the content element to 'auto' or 'scroll' and check out the result.